fak1337/pentia_reactnative_learning_tasks/React-Native/Task2/README.md

     - Add the title prop with the string "Done"
 - C/P the whole **Task item** a couple of times
 - Wrap all the **Task items** you just made in a **ScrollView**
-- Give the ScrollView a style **flex: 1** so it fills the rest of the screen.

 ---
 ### Extra